 The goal of your business is to succeed, but you cannot succeed without stellar customer service.
 Today's consumers have endless options when it comes to picking out their service providers, and it's your job to make sure that your business stands out from the rest.

-Customer service is key to achieving this!
-Determining how to best provide customer service to your callers can be difficult.
-You may be wondering, Are IVRs or live call agents best for me?
-While both options have their pros and cons, the answer depends on your business.
+Customer service is key to achieving this, but many companies struggle because they fail to address their customers’ problems.
+One area that often is to blame for this is missed calls and service requests.
+You may be wondering, are IVRs or live call agents best for me?
+And while both options have their pros and cons, the answer depends on your business.

 What is IVR?